robbyt/protobaggins/README.md

 # Why does this exist?

-Because I wanted a central place for all the useful conversion and workflow functions.
+I wanted a central place for Proto Buf value conversion and utilities.
 There might be better ways to do these things.

 # What is this name?